emcache/emcache/README.md

 [![Documentation Status](https://readthedocs.org/projects/emcache/badge/?version=latest)](https://emcache.readthedocs.io/en/latest/?badge=latest)

-Emcache stands on giant's shoulders and implements most of the characteristics that are desired for a Memcached client based on the experience of other Memcached clients.
-It provides the following:
+Emcache stands on the giant's shoulders and implements most of the characteristics that are desired for a Memcached client based on the experience of other Memcached clients, providing the following main characteristics:

 - Support for many Memcached hosts, distributing traffic around them by using the [Rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing) algorithm.
 - Support for different commands and different flag behaviors like `noreply`, `exptime` or `flags`.